apoorvam1/LeetCode/Tips/Tree.md

 4. How to check one of left/right node is null OR if both nodes are null?

    - if(left == null || right == null) return left == right;

+5. If a problem involves traversing around a 2D grapth, it's better to define a Datastructure say 'Point' with rowNum and colNum.